 During week nine, April 05, 2020, my muscle gain journey was like a roller coaster ride.
-My emotions were all over the place, and that affected my workouts and muscle gains.
-I was finally able to purchase 25-pound weight plates on Amazon.
+My emotions were all over the place, affecting my workouts and muscle gains.
+I could finally purchase 25-pound weight plates on Amazon.

 Subsequently, I made many bad food choices while shopping and eating my diet.
-Conversely, I have always been consistent and compliant with workouts and nutrition, but right now, I am under a lot of emotional stress, and it is draining me physically.
+Conversely, I have always been consistent and compliant with workouts and nutrition, but I am under a lot of emotional stress right now, which is draining me physically.

-Next week, I must develop a plan to deal with my emotions so that I can stay motivated throughout the week.
-One of the things that are causing problems for me is that I am staying at home order.
+Next week, I must develop a plan to deal with my emotions to stay motivated throughout the week.
+One thing that is causing problems is that I am staying at home.
 Subsequently, I have little interaction with other people right now.
-My social life plays a significant role in how I feel and look.
+Therefore, my social life significantly affects how I feel and look.

 But how long can you stay on a single regiment of pushups and body squats before you get bored and eventually move on to something else?
 Motivation is the reason that emotions affect workouts and muscle gains.

 By starting low, I can stretch out the effects of my modifications.
-Music is a motivator when working out, but emotions affect fitness also.
-The right song gives me extra energy and entertains my mind while I am working my body.
-The same workout music over time becomes stale and no longer motivating.
+Music is a motivator when working out, but emotions affect fitness.
+The right song gives me extra energy and entertains my mind while working on my body.

 Also, I intend to reach out to a couple of friends via the telephone or FaceTime to increase my human interaction.
 When I go shopping again, I intend to stay out of the center aisle for my diet.
 Most of the healthy food is on the edge of the grocery store.

 Diet issues are more significant than missing one workout because eating is an anabolic activity.
 Exercise is a catabolic activity that causes the body to respond to anabolic activities.
 I continue to adjust my life and fitness because of the coronavirus.
 Social distancing is more important to me now than how my emotions affect my workouts and muscle gains.